bmccary/utd-dissertation-template/README.md

     >
     > No: TeX -> PS -> PDF

+  The reason for this requirement is that page geometries (especially margins) get mangled in the intermediate steps.

 6. To compile your dissertation in linux, just type make at the command line.

+     $ make

 7. You will have to study the structure of this template in order to understand it.
 Sorry, but no one promised you this would be easy.